 - a, à, ao, aos, as, às, da, das, de, das, do, dos, e, em, na, nas, no, nas, nos, o, os, ou, para, pela, pelas, pelo, pelos, por, um, uma.

-6. German Casing: German titles must use sentence case, and the first letter of every noun must be capitalized.
+6. Titles in German.
+German albums and tracks titles must use sentence case, and the first letter of every noun must be capitalized.

 8. Use of special characters: Special characters use (as $, ¢, ∞¬, +, =, ÷, ≠, ´‚ `, etc.) won't be accepted, except when: